-Mar/Apr 2023 features: appreciating small churches; expansion of MAiD paused; making the cross our model for politics; reconstructing theology in a group home; research centres at Christian post-secondary schools; interview with the EFC's new president, David Guretzki
+Mar/Apr 2023 features: expansion of MAiD for mental illness paused; appreciating small churches; the cross as a model for politics; reconstructing theology in a group home; interview with new EFC president David Guretzki

 Click a blue headline below to read that article.
 Or get all these articles and more by starting a print subscription – now free to Canadian addresses!

 Appreciating small churches: New study highlights unique gifts in small church cultures.
 By Bill Fledderus